gravesoft/gravesoft.dev/docs/in-place_repair_upgrade.md

 :::info

--   If Windows 11 24H2 already has the latest updates installed, you’ll need the latest monthly updated ISO to perform an in-place repair upgrade.
+- If **Windows 11 LTSC 2024** is already up to date, performing an in-place repair upgrade requires the latest monthly updated ISO.
+- Since Microsoft does not provide updated ISO files for LTSC, you will need to [manually update the ISO file](update-windows-iso.md).

 :::